 Remember that you can change your paid app to a free one later, but a free app cannot be changed to a paid one.
 If you decide later that you want to distribute the app for a fee, you'll need to create a new app with a different package name.

-Step 10: Upload the APK and send it for review
+Step 10: Prepare your release and send it for review

-We highly recommend starting with the Alpha or Beta versions, because these allow you to test the app internally with a trusted group of testers.
-With Beta testing, anyone can sign up to be a tester and send feedback to you after giving your app a test drive.
-Pre-release testing allows you to gather feedback and fix issues before making the app public.
-Keep in mind that switching your app from Alpha or Beta to a Production release will trigger a new review process.
+We highly recommend starting with Internal or Closed testing, because these allow you to test the app with a trusted group of users before going public.
+With Open testing, anyone can join as a tester and send feedback.
+Pre-release testing lets you gather feedback and fix issues before the full launch.
+Keep in mind that moving your app from a testing track to a Production release triggers a new review process.

-Once you choose the type of release, do the following:
+Once you choose your track, do the following:

-Once the app is reviewed, you'll receive a notification on the Google Console Dashboard.
+Once approved, you'll receive a notification on the Google Console Dashboard.

 Wrapping up